tigera-solutions/cc-demo-workload-security/README.md

    kubectl -n dev exec -t centos -- sh -c 'curl -m3 -skI https://www.google.com 2>/dev/null | grep -i http'
    ```

+## Ingress Policies using NetworkSets

-3. The NetworkSet can also be used to block access from a specific ip address or cidr to an endpoint in your cluster.
+The NetworkSet can also be used to block access from a specific ip address or cidr to an endpoint in your cluster.
 To demonstrate it, we are going to block the access from your workstation to the Online Boutique frontend-external service.

    a.
 Test the access to the frontend-external service